algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

    <img src='pictures\FPGASignals.png' style='float: right; margin-left: 20px; max-width: 45%; width: 500px; height: auto; position: relative' alt='signals graph' >
    <div style='flex: 1'>
    <p>
-   FPGAs, like other digital systems, use the binary system.
+   FPGAs, like other digital systems, use the <b>binary system</b>.
 Each component has a binary state or is used to change the binary state.
-Therefore, it is important to monitor the status of these components. <br> With this view, we should be able to see the clock status and the status of each component.
+Therefore, it is important to <b>monitor the status</b> of these components. <br> With this view, we should be able to see the clock status and the one of each component.
 This would be useful for observing how many clock cycles each step of the program takes.
-With this information, students can better understand why certain events occur.
+With this information, students can better <b>understand</b> why certain events occur.
    </p>
 </div>
 <div style='clear: both'></div>